galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Analysis of functional enrichment among the differentially expressed genes

 We have extracted genes that are differentially expressed in treated (PS gene-depleted) samples compared to untreated samples.
-We would like to know if there are categories of genes that are enriched among the differentially expressed genes.
+Now, we would like to know if the differentially expressed genes are enriched transcripts of genes which belong to more common or specific categories to classify their potential function a bit better.
+These categories are called Gene Ontologies (GO).

 ### Gene Ontology analysis